JxxxHuo/MatlabR/README.md

 MatlabR is based on [Java Rengine](https://github.com/s-u/REngine).
 As its name shown, MatlabR.m code only works in Matlab.
 In R console, you need to install “Rserve” library package.
 Because “MatlabR” and “Rserve” work in Client-Server mode.
 MatlabR and Rserve can work in either one single computer or two separate ones.
 Thus you can have multiple Matlabs in one or more computers remotely running parallel at the same time to communicate with a single R host.

-It is important to no more than one MatR connection with R console is allowed for a port number in one Matlab terminal, otherwise your Matlab windows will hang on .
+It is important to no more than one MatR connection with R console is allowed for a port number in one Matlab terminal, otherwise your Matlab windows will hang on busy.

 To use MatlabR, you need to configure your computer environment correctly.